 Promotes the market expansion of Malaysian palm oil and its products by enhancing the image of palm oil and creating better acceptance of palm oil through awareness of various technological and economic advantages, and environmental sustainability.

 An international trade association that promotes the general business welfare of persons, firms and corporations engaged in the buying, selling, processing, shipping, storage and use of vegetable oils and raw materials.

 A Dutch umbrella organisation of companies concerned with the production, consumption and trade of commodities.
 It draws up standard contracts, which are of international usage, and provides a mechanism for the settlement of disputes by its arbitration institute.

-Represents oilseed crushers of soyabeans, canola, flaxseed, safflower seed and sunflowerseed.
+Represents US oilseed crushers of soyabeans, canola, flaxseed, safflower seed and sunflowerseed.
 It represents 13 regular member firms engaged in the actual processing of oilseeds and nine associate member firms who are consumers of vegetable oil or oilseed meal, including some refiners and mixed feed manufacturers.

 Represents its members’ interests to regulatory and other governmental agencies, promotes the greater use of animal by-products and fosters the opening and expansion of trade between foreign buyers and North American exporters.

 The Oilseed Oil Producers Association in Bulgaria is a juridical, non-profit voluntary association of producers of vegetable oils, expeller, oilseed meals and byproducts resulting from the processing of oilseeds.
 Members of the association are Bulgarian and foreign legal entities involved in business, trade, research, development, educational activities concerning the processing of oilseeds.